ataylor89/Math2025/imagemagic/README.md

 The set {'blue'} is a subset of the set {'red', 'green', 'blue'}.

-These sets are not number per se, but they are mathematical objects.
+These sets are not numbers per se, but they are mathematical objects.

 So the word "object" has a place in mathematics.